Click on the Frequently Asked Questions below for more information on any of the topics.

 No, there is no cost to enter the competition!

 Who is eligible to participate?

-Teams of 1-3 students from anywhere in the world may participate.
-All participating students must be 15 – 18 years old on July 12, 2018, the date of the final competition.
+Teams of 1-3 students from anywhere in the world may participate!
+All participating students must be 15 – 18 years old by the end of July, 2020, the month of the final competition.
 Students enrolled in university, older than 18 years, or who graduated high school (or the local equivalent) are not eligible to participate.
 An individual may not participate as a member of more than one team.